Please click on the image above to get to the 'Latest News' page on the Archdiocese website.

-The recent SYNOD process, which included our own input, has resulted in the preparation and presentation of the Pastoral Plan.
+The SYNOD process, which included our own input, has resulted in the preparation and presentation of the Pastoral Plan.
 Check out our Pastoral Plan page.
 It includes links to the plan, to read or to download the plan for reading later.
 There is a lot of new information on this page and links to some MUST READ documentation for all parishioners.

 Pastoral Development Bulletin

-Each month, the Archdiocese communications team sends out a Pastoral Development Bulletin with information and links to events within the Archdiocese and beyond.
+Every few weeks, the Archdiocese communications team sends out a Pastoral Development Bulletin with information and links to events within the Archdiocese and beyond.

 Please find the link to the current version of the PD Bulletin on our Pastoral Plan Page here.